Mental Health Jobs in Soldotna, Alaska

 Build a Sustainable Mental Health Career in Soldotna, Alaska

-Located in the central Kenai Peninsula, the Soldotna office serves clinicians and clients from Soldotna, Kenai, Sterling, and surrounding communities.
-This is an opportunity to build a grounded, professionally rewarding career in a setting that supports long-term practice and connection to the community.
+Located in the central Kenai Peninsula, the Soldotna office serves clients from Soldotna, Kenai, Sterling, and surrounding communities.
+For clinicians who want to work in a stable, community-connected practice in a setting that values both professionalism and independence, this is a place to do that.

 Licensed Professional Counselors (LPC)